-Eric Shaw, MA.SE, MA.RS, MA.AS, has studied yoga and meditation for 30 years and taught both since 2001.
-He maintains a lively international teaching schedule and is the creator of both Prasana Yoga—a form that reveals alignment in movement—and Yoga Education through Imagery—lecture programming that teaches yoga’s traditions through archival imagery and new scholarship.
-He is an E-RYT 500, YACEP with two degrees in Art, and Masters Degrees in Education, Religious Studies and Asian Studies.
-His writing appears in Yoga Journal, Common Ground, Mantra Yoga + Health, and other publications.
+Eric has studied yoga and meditation for 30 years and taught both since 2001.
+He maintains a lively international teaching schedule and is the creator of both Prasana Yoga—a form that reveals alignment in movement—and Yoga Education through Imagery—lecture programming that teaches the traditions through archival visuals and new scholarship.
+He is an E-RYT 500 and YACEP with two degrees in Art, and Masters Degrees in Education, Religious Studies, and Asian Studies.
+His writing has appeared in Yoga Journal, Common Ground, Mantra Yoga + Health, and other publications.
 To learn more, please see: www.prasanayoga.com

 I have been focused in various eastern arts since 1980, when I first discovered meditation and martial arts through Aikido.

 My main yoga training was with Shandor Remete, Matt Huish and Arkady Shirin over 9 years time in their Shadow Yoga and Shiva Nata styles.
 I spent a year working with Timo Jiminez in Ashtanga and two years with Tony Briggs and Karl Erb in Iyengar Yoga.
 Sianna Sherman and John Friend taught me many things within Anusara Yoga.
 Yogi Pramod of Tapovan was my teacher in India.

 In academic study of the yogic traditions, Jim Ryan has been my primary guide.
 In my early years of practice, numerous other mediation and martial arts teachers also shared their understanding with me.
 My academic work in the Asian traditions, through an Asian Studies Masters, and the Christian traditions, through a Religious Studies Masters have steered my attention to this meeting ground between East and West that we call modern yoga.